cperryoh/Ap-Stats-calculation-tool/README.md

   * z score: convert z score to percentile(z score is converted to percentile to be used on the [sub] function)
   * calc: convert raw data points to a z score(z score is converted to percentile to be used on the [sub] function)
   * p: convert percentile to a z score
+  * normal: enter data set and find out how close it is to the 68-95-99.7 rule
   * sub: subtract the last two calculated z score percentiles will be subtracted to get a range
   * prv: Converts percentile->zscore->raw value
   * quit: return to the starting point of the program